MacGH23/meanwell-can-lib/README.md

-# meanwell-can-lib
+# meanwell-can-lib for python
 Tool to control Meanwell CAN Devices Charger / Power Supplys and Charger via CAN Bus

 Tested with the Version BIC-2200-CAN-24 and NPB-1200-24 PSU/Charger

 Please note:
-This python lib and tool controls read and write settings to the CAN device It is not yet complete and also not fully tested.
+This python lib and tool controls read and write settings to the CAN device.</br>
+It is not yet complete and also not fully tested. </br>
-Do not use without monitoring the device.
+Do not use without monitoring the device. </br>
-There is no error handling yet !!!
+There is no error handling yet !!!</br>
-Use at your own risk !
+Use at your own risk !</br>

 mwcancmd.py sample application